he financial advice industry is undergoing a transformative shift and the emphasis is shifting from a traditional, product-centric approach to a

 “The Investment Clock helps us identify when a new inflation surge may be underway,” explains Greetham.
 “We would most likely respond by dialling up exposure to commodities and reducing bonds.”

-Greetham believes you should always keep an open mind about possible future scenarios, but what does he think is most likely to happen?
-Though Greetham is seeing signs of resilience in global growth, he is wary of how long the US recovery can continue before higher inflation and higher interest rates eventually bring the current expansion to an end.
+Greetham believes you should always keep an open mind about possible scenarios, but what does he think is most likely to happen?

 Current Views